 Comprehensive School Threat Assessment Guidelines Workshop

-**THIS COMPLIMENTARY WORKSHOP IS OFFERED ON TWO DATES AT DIFFERENT LOCATIONS.**
+**THIS COMPLIMENTARY WORKSHOP WAS OFFERED ON TWO DATES AT DIFFERENT LOCATIONS.**

 Franczek P.C. is pleased to invite you to a complimentary comprehensive workshop on school threat assessment guidelines.